Ronnie Dunn (album)

-Ronnie Dunn is the debut solo studio album by American country music artist Ronnie Dunn.
+Ronnie Dunn is the self-titled debut solo studio album by American country music artist Ronnie Dunn.
 It was released on June 7, 2011, by Arista Nashville.
 The album was Dunn's first release of solo music in nearly 25 years; he released three singles in the 1980s without issuing an album.

 The album's first single, "Bleed Red", was released to country music radio on January 31, 2011, and became a top ten hit on the Billboard Hot Country Songs chart.
 A second single, "Cost of Livin'", was scheduled to be released to radio on June 27, 2011, but the single entered the country chart two weeks before its release, debuting at number 56.